asimabbas31/seh/README.md

 Basic AWS Points for Better Security and Managment :

-*Every region in the world has a default VPC
+-Every region in the world has a default VPC
-*Connect corporate network to the VPC using VPN
+-Connect corporate network to the VPC using VPN
-*One VPC can have only one internet gateway (igw)
+-One VPC can have only one internet gateway (igw)
-*NAT gateway is an AWS software appliance, which needs to be connected to a public subnet in your VPC *For instances in private subnet, NAT gateway or NAT (ec2) instances can be used to connect to the internet *Security group can be considered a host firewall for each individual AWS EC2 or RDS instances, etc *Instances on private subnet can be accessed using a jump-box , or a bastion host *IGW are provided by AWS and are always in HA mode, spanning multiple AZ
+-NAT gateway is an AWS software appliance, which needs to be connected to a public subnet in your VPC -For instances in private subnet, NAT gateway or NAT (ec2) instances can be used to connect to the internet -Security group can be considered a host firewall for each individual AWS EC2 or RDS instances, etc -Instances on private subnet can be accessed using a jump-box , or a bastion host -IGW are provided by AWS and are always in HA mode, spanning multiple AZ